What Do Municipal Clerk Do?

 - Provide assistance to persons with disabilities in reaching less accessible areas of municipal facilities.

-When polled, Municipal Clerks say the following skills are most frequently used in their jobs:
+Municipal Clerks state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Coordination: Adjusting actions in relation to others’ actions.